What is the Best Temperature to Set My Thermostat To?

 Everyone will be within a few degrees of their optimum thermostat temperature settings, and people who run hot or cold can easily fix it by putting on a sweater or taking off shoes and socks.
 Changing clothes won’t alter your home’s temperature, but it will improve your comfort – and that’s what you’re really trying to change, right?

 If you’re feeling warm, open a window.
-Ceiling fans can help you cool off or warm up.
+Ceiling fans can help you cool off or warm-up.
 Thermostat temperature settings should not be your first or only line of defense against fluctuating temperatures.
 There are several other ways to get comfortable without overpaying for energy.
 See tips for Summer Thermostat Settings here.

 If you’re not misusing your thermostat and can’t seem to get comfortable, your heating and cooling system might require maintenance.
 Newcomb & Company can examine your system to see if it’s operating at peak efficiency.
 Contact us today to schedule a service call or learn more about lowering your energy bill.